Emma Mukandi

-Emma Mukandi (née Mitchell; born 19 September 1992) is a Scottish professional footballer who plays for FA WSL club Reading.
-She began her senior career with Glasgow City then joined German Frauen-Bundesliga club SGS Essen.
+Emma Mukandi (née Mitchell; born 19 September 1992) is a retired Scottish professional footballer who last played for FA WC club London City Lionesses.
+She began her senior career with Glasgow City then joined Frauen-Bundesliga club SGS Essen.
 Primarily a defender, Mukandi has also played as a forward.
-Mukandi also plays for the Scotland women's national football team.
+Mukandi also plays for the Scotland national team.

 Club career

 Born in Kirkcaldy, she grew up in the town of Buckhaven, Fife.
 Mukandi went on to become the only girl to play for her local high school team at the age of twelve.
 She started her career with St Johnstone Girls, alongside fellow future Frauen-Bundesliga player Lisa Evans, before both girls joined Scottish Women's Premier League champions Glasgow City in August 2008.

 At the end of the 2012 season, Mukandi had a trial period in Denmark with earlier Champions League opponents Fortuna Hjørring, before heading for further trials in Sweden and Germany.

 Mukandi signed professionally for Frauen-Bundesliga side SGS Essen in January 2013.
 After just four months, reports in Germany linked Mukandi with a transfer to English champions Arsenal.
 Arsenal confirmed the move on 22 July 2013.